imerzeeshan/Delta-Demo/README.md

 # Delta-Demo
-This is Demo Git &amp; Github Class
+This is Demo Git &amp; Github Class.